DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Baselines

 \subsection{Experimental Setup}

-In our study, we evaluate SOTA TAD models including OmniAnomaly~\cite{su2019robust}, TS2Vec~\cite{yue2022ts2vec}, THOC~\cite{shen2020timeseries}, and DCdetector~\cite{yang2023dcdetector} and SOTA UDA models that support multivariate time series classification including VRADA~\cite{purushotham2016variational} and CLUDA~\cite{ozyurt2023contrastive} on benchmark datasets previously mentioned in section~\ref{tab:dss} using their source code and best hyper-parameters as they stated to ensure a fair evaluation.
-The hyper-parameters used in our implementation are as follows: DACAD consists of a 3-layer TCN architecture with three different channel sizes [128, 256, 512] to capture temporal dependencies.
+In our study, we evaluate several SOTA TSAD models, including OmniAnomaly~\cite{su2019robust}, TS2Vec~\cite{yue2022ts2vec}, THOC~\cite{shen2020timeseries}, and DCdetector~\cite{yang2023dcdetector} and SOTA UDA models that support MTS classification including VRADA~\cite{purushotham2016variational} and CLUDA~\cite{ozyurt2023contrastive} on benchmark datasets previously mentioned in section~\ref{tab:dss} using their source code and best hyper-parameters as they stated to ensure a fair evaluation.
+The hyperparameters used in our implementation are as follows: DACAD consists of a 3-layer TCN architecture with three different channel sizes [128, 256, 512] to capture temporal dependencies.
 The dimension of the representation is 1024.
-We use the same hyper-parameters across all datasets to evaluate DACAD: window size ($WS$) = 100, margin $m$ = 1, and we run our model for 20 epochs.
+We use the same hyperparameters across all datasets to evaluate DACAD: window size ($W_S$) = 100, margin $m$ = 1, and we run our model for 20 epochs.